penelopecj/sei-project-4/README.md

 ```

 * I migrated each new app as I made changes and let my partner know to do the same.
-* I tested each new RESTful route I added to the models using Insomnia as well as Django's built in admin page.
+* I tested each new RESTful route I added to the models using Insomnia as well as Django's built-in admin page.

 **POST request on Insomnia**